awalesushil/blog/about.md

 permalink: /about/
 ---

-I am Sushil Awale, a senior at Deerwalk Institute of Technology studying Computer Science and Information Technology.
-I am interested in Natural Language Processing, Machine Learning and Deep Learning.
+Hi!
+I am Sushil, an undergrad Computer Science student at DWIT College, Nepal.
+I am interested in Natural Language Processing, Machine Learning, and Microservices.

-I am teaching Python programming to sophomore students at my college.
-I previously worked as a Web Developer Intern at Digital Media Lab, Deerwalk Institute of Technology.
+I currently teach Python programming to sophomore students at my college.
+I previously worked as a Web Developer Intern at Digital Media Lab, DWIT College.

+I love learning new things, especially in, but not limited to, Computer Science and Mathematics.
+I let my curiosity drive my learning and this blog is an outlet of that drive where I aim to decipher a topic of interest to its simplest form and answer the critical questions of why and how things work and also on a personal note, to reaffirm my understanding of the topic.

+Hope you enjoy reading this blog as much as I enjoy writing it.

 You can see my work profile on [LinkedIn](https://www.linkedin.com/in/sushilawale){:target="_blank"}.